Nor Azli Yusoff

-Nor Azli Yusoff was a Singaporean footballer who played as a midfielder in the Sleague.
+Nor Azli Yusoff is a retired Singaporean footballer who played as a midfielder who is currently the head coach of Singapore Premier League 2 club Geylang International II.

 Career

 He started his career with the Cheetahs before moving to the Protectors.
 After his contract ended with Home United, he move to the Eagles in 2015 and stay on till now.